Conferences: terms and conditions

 Use of Grant

-4. The conference should take place in 2023 on dates agreed between the British Academy and the principal Award Holder.
+- The conference should take place between 1 April 2024 and 31 March 2025 on dates agreed between the British Academy and the principal Award Holder.
 The conference should take place over one or two days (or up to three days if it is to be held online).
-Conferences held at the British Academy must take place between 9:00 and 17:00.
+Conferences held at the British Academy must take place between 9:30 and 17:00.
+Template programmes and advice with regard to timings will be provided.

-10. The Academy will organise a small marketing campaign to promote the conference; this will include digital and print promotion.
-There is an expectation that the Award Holder will promote the conference to their networks too.
+- The Academy will organise a small marketing campaign to promote the conference; including digital promotion.
+There is an expectation that the Award Holder and conference speakers will promote the conference to their networks too.

-11. The conference will be badged as a ‘British Academy Conference’ or a ‘British Academy/Wellcome Trust Conference’, dependent on the source of funding (all successful applicants will be clearly informed of the source of the funding of their grant when an award has been offered).
+- The conference will be badged as a ‘British Academy Conference’ or a ‘British Academy/Wellcome Trust Conference’, dependent on the source of funding (all successful applicants will be clearly informed of the source of the funding of their grant when an award has been offered).
 Award Holders will be expected to include due acknowledgement of the funder and the Academy when promoting, delivering and disseminating the results of the conference funded under this scheme.
 Promotional wording is to be agreed with the British Academy.
+Promotional wording and ‘press packs’ will be provided.

 - have a research grant from the tobacco industry